SSTI-Self-Healing/avrx-gcc/test/README.txt

 AvrX for avr-gcc, version 2.6 test cases

+Dec-9-2025, Wei-Min Shen
+	to run the tests, cd test, make, and "simavr -m atmega1281 BasicTest1.elf" Have fun!!!

 18-Sept-2005

 	1. New makefile for GCC, uses dwarf-2 debug format which works well with